MrMuntaner/CAP-STONE-PROJECT/README.md

 Notebooks Folder

-- For a detailed overview of the complete analysis and predictions please reference the [Final_Capstone].
+- For a detailed overview of the complete analysis and predictions please reference the Final_Capstone folder.

 Data Folder